QGIS plugin manual test plan

 - Choose an existing model from the

-folder. - Press OK: The model layers appear in the layer panel and on the map.
+generated_testmodelsfolder in the file explorer. - Drag the TOML file onto QGIS: The model layers appear in the layer panel and on the map.

 - Select the node layer, and make a subselection of nodes on the map: Nodes are highlighted in yellow, including their links.